hroptatyr/clob/README.md

 - pluggable uncrossing schemes
 - market models: auction, continuous trading
 - IEEE-754 decimals
-- handles ~250 auctions with 10000 orders each per second
+- handles ~360 auctions with 10000 orders each per second
-- handles ~1.8M orders per second in continuous trading mode
+- handles ~7M orders per second in continuous trading mode
-- twice the performance when double instead of _Decimal64 is used
+- twice the performance when `double` is used instead of `_Decimal64`

 Motivation